 EDI has been around for decades and it has enabled trading partners to communicate with each other effortlessly.
 While EDI is still widely used, many companies have been looking to modernize their B2B integrations and move them to the cloud or outsource completely to managed integration service providers, thus saving time and improving gross margins.

 Modern integration platforms enable companies to do much more with integrations in a short time (compared to integration projects in the past that could last anywhere between 2-8 months and often were unsuccessful).
-System and data integrations allow companies to create interconnectivity across their ecosystem so that they can send and receive business-critical data in real-time.
+System and data integrations allow companies to create interconnectivity across their ecosystem so that they can send and receive business-critical data in real time.
 Creating connectivity with a large number of stakeholders can be challenging due to the responsiveness of the parties or because of the variety of the systems that they use.
 They systems can be on-premise or in the cloud, so connecting them can get difficult.
 This is why enterprises adopt to EiPaaS (enterprise integration platform as a service) so that they can tackle even hybrid integration challenges.
-Besides also in logistics, there are still data quality issues especially when the data goes through multiple stakeholders.
+Besides also, in logistics, there are still data quality issues, especially when the data goes through multiple stakeholders.
 The data often needs to be validated and enriched before it can move forward to the system/application/data storage.
-Data integration providers also have the experience in creating data mapping even from in-house proprietary formats, so that you always receive and send the data in the preferred format.
+Data integration providers also have experience in creating data mapping, even from in-house proprietary formats, so that you always receive and send the data in the preferred format.